The documentation for deploy states "The Deploy feature only works on binary compatible changes" but what, exactly, does that mean?

 - Native plugins

+The native application is generated by Cordova.
 This application provides the interface between the web application and the native OS via a web view.

 The native plugins are a bridge between the web application and specific APIs in the native OS.